scrapy/scrapy/docs/intro/install.rst

       pip install Scrapy

 .. note::
      Python 3 is not supported on Windows.
-Installation of Scrapy on Windows with Python 3 will fail.
+This is because Scrapy core requirement Twisted does not support Python 3 on Windows.

 Ubuntu 9.10 or above
 --------------------